Best Phlebotomy Schools in Michigan

 • Check total program costs including supplies, uniforms, and certification fees.

-Phlebotomy training in Michigan can be completed in weeks, making it an efficient way to start working in healthcare.
+Phlebotomy training in Michigan can be completed in weeks, making it an efficient way to apply for roles upon completion.
 Your main tasks are:

 1. Choose an accredited Michigan program with strong clinical training.